Aberdare National Park Guide To Trout Fishing

 Where To Stay

 There are lodges both in and around the Aberdare National Park.
-If you want to enjoy your trout fishing experience, you can hire the Kiandogoro Fishing Lodge.
-This Lodge is located 2km inside the Kiandogoro Gate.
+If you want to enjoy your trout fishing experience, you can hire the Aberdare Fishing Lodge.
+Aberdare Fishing Lodge is located 2km inside the Kiandogoro Gate.
 The lodge was specifically constructed by the KWS for angling while fishing.
 It is set high on the moors with beautiful views.
 It is made of timber and simply and efficiently equipped.

 The accommodation comprises of two stone-built three bedroomed cottages each provided with a kitchen with gas stove, crockery and cooking equipment.
 There is also a sitting area with a log fire, veranda, and two double en suite bedrooms with double and single beds and one single bedroom.
 The lodge has a caretaker, beddings, towels, kerosene lamps and hot water.